Train your nervous system to respond differently to stress.

 "I love being part of this project!
 I've changed my relationship with anxiety, and my feedback helps advance the work of the Rezist project team!"

-Rezist is for by busy people who don’t have time for meditation sessions or yoga classes—who've tried all those mindfulness apps that didn't make a difference in their stress & anxiety levels.
-They use Rezist daily, for about 20 minutes, to retrain their stress circuits—to build a nervous system that responds in a different way to the stress and anxiety of 21st century life.
+Rezist is for by busy people who don’t have time for meditation sessions or yoga classes—who've tried mindfulness apps that didn't change their stress or anxiety levels.
+They use Rezist daily, for about 15 minutes, to retrain their stress response and build a nervous system that reacts differently to the pressures of 21st century life.

 The research behind Rezist: